dsidavis/LOCNewspapers/README.md

 Note the two " at the end of the CONTENT attribute.
 This is from the text "I shall order them excluded" at the very top of the page which is actually on a page underneath the main page.
-This text ends in '' and Abbyy did not escape the closing quote in the text as &quot;&quot; but just ".
+This text ends in '' and Abbyy did not escape the closing quote in the text as &quot; but just ".

-So we could replace all "" with `&quot;&quot;"` before we read the XML.
+So we could replace all "" with `&quot;"` before we read the XML.

 We also have CONTENT="$t.0&.".
 Again, the & needs to be escaped as `&amp;`.